apiks/ZeroTsu/README.md

 ZeroTsu is a Discord all-purpose BOT.
 Its functionalities are the following list:

-Channel lock for non-mods via permission change/n
+Channel lock for non-mods via permission change

 Show avatar for a target user.
 Works for people not in the server

 Extensive member system that tracks past member usernames, nicknames, mod-issued warnings, kicks, bans, reddit verification, verification date, whether in the server, timestamps for punishments, server join date